310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgn %}
-Eeek!?
+UGAAAH!?
 D-d-d-don’t scare me like that, Akehoshi-kun!
 When did you get here!?
 It’s rude to sneak up behind people!
 I thought I was going to die!
 {% endbubble %}

 {% bubble Subaru %}